 First and foremost, as the name suggested, perpetual securities have no maturity dates.
 Because of this feature, investors are faced with long-term risk of interest-rate fluctuation.
 Currently, the interest rates are at all-time low because of the US Federal Reserve expansionary monetary policy.
 But when interest rates hike, holders of perpetual securities would be impacted.

 Secondly, issuer of perpetual securities has the right, but not the obligation, to redeem the security.
-If the issuer does not exercise the redemption option, the only way is for the holders to sell [The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+If the issuer does not exercise the redemption option, the only way is for the holders to sell [This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
 To read the full content, please sign up as member.]

 Pay Per Post